alexcheng1982/docker-magento2/README.md

 For documentation, please refer to the Magento 1.x [repo](https://github.com/alexcheng1982/docker-magento).
 These two Docker images follow the same instructions.

+__Note__ This docker image uses the *Contributing developer* profile to install Magento, so it has limitations.
+See more details [here](http://devdocs.magento.com/guides/v2.0/install-gde/bk-install-guide.html).

 **Please note: this Docker image is for development and testing only, not for production use.
 Setting up a Magento 2 production server requires more configurations.
 Please refer to [official documentations](http://devdocs.magento.com/guides/v2.2/config-guide/deployment/).**

 Below are some basic instructions.